DEER POPULATION MANAGEMENT OPERATION

-City Council has discussed this issue for at least six years by our records.
+City Council has discussed this issue for at least seven years by our records.
 Deer management is a frequent topic at Our Town meetings.
 Citizen concerns have typically been vehicle collisions, landscape damage, fear of disease transmission, and health of the herd due to overpopulation.
 Council received extensive information on lethal and non-lethal strategies that are implemented by localities in Virginia via staff presentations between September 2016 and June 2017.
 As a result, City Council adopted an urban archery ordinance and agreed to couple that population management strategy with professional services.

 Who will be performing the deer management operation?

 The deer removal will be conducted by a wildlife management firm contracting with the City, Blue Ridge Wildlife and Pest Management LLC.

 What are Blue Ridge Wildlife & Pest Management's qualifications and how were they selected?

 The vendor was chosen through a competitive process after the City issued a Request For Proposals.
 The selected vendor team are wildlife professionals and qualified marksman active in Virginia and other States.
 You can learn more here: www.yourwildlifepro.com.

 The contract specifies that a minimum of 125 deer will be removed for $50,000.